ZakirG/MuNal/README.md

-## MuNal: Genre categorization with Decision Trees
+## MuNal: Genre categorization with Decision Trees [Project completed 4/2014]

 An application of the RPart Decision Tree package to classify music from Echonest's music database by genre, based on a set of attributes that includes tempo, key, speechiness, and duration.